artificialsolutions/tie-api-example-discord/README.md

 # tie-api-example-discord
-This node.js example connector allows you to make your Teneo solution available as a bot on Discord.
+This node.js example connector allows you to make your Teneo solution available as a bot on [Discord](https://discordapp.com/).
 The connector acts as middleware between Discord and Teneo.
 The bot on Discord will respond to direct messages.
-In addition to that, you can also configure it to respond to all messages in a specific channel.
+In addition to that, you can configure it to respond to all messages in a specific channel.

 This guide will take you through the steps needed to make your Teneo bot available on Discord.